-This page is designed for international degree students at Arcada.
-It provides an overview and easy access to information that is of special value to our foreign students.
-Please make sure that you do not miss the last links on this page, which provide you with some tips on useful sources of information about living and studying in Finland.
+This page is designed for international degree students at Arcada!
+Here you could find all the necessary information that is of special value to our foreign students, including useful tips related to living and studying in Finland.

 Arriving in Finland

 Getting from the airport to the city center

 You can take a train from the airport to the city center.
 The train ride takes about 30 minutes.
 There are also buses during nighttime.
 You can find the schedules and information on how to buy tickets here.

 You can find more information on how to get around in Helsinki on this page under the chapter about Practical matters.

 If you do not have long-term accommodation when you arrive in Helsinki, we advise you to book a hostel or hotel in advance.
 You can find more information on short- and long-term accommodation here.